hzheng/1pass4all/README.rst

 Or, simple check the ``install`` part on `project page <http://hzheng.github.com/1pass4all/>`_.

-.. warning:: For security reason, each run of ``make`` generates different
+.. warning:: For security reason, please be advised to use a salt different
-             random salts even on the same machine, which means the result bookmarklets are *NOT* compatible.
-             To keep the bookmarklets compatible, you should make sure they come from the same main version and the salts are exactly the same.
+             from the default one.
+             You can modify the salt either by editing the Makefile or making change on installation page.
+             Also be sure all the bookmarklets installed on different browsers or machines have the same salt, or they are **NOT** compatible.

 Usage
 -----